UAlbertaFSAE/f1tenth/docs/ONBOARDING.md

 ### Mac

+**Important**: the VM is not essential for basic development, but *as of right* now it is required for GUI applications to work from inside the container.
+If you are okay with that for now, you can skip the VM install and just install docker locally (this is vastly simpler if you just want to get up and running quickly, the onboarding task does not require any GUI's)

 The simplest virtual machine will be [UTM](https://mac.getutm.app/) (VirtualBox won't work with ARM-based systems, so if you aren't sure just go with UTM).
 After downloading and installing your virtual machine, you will need to download an Ubuntu ISO file and set it up following the instructions [here](https://docs.getutm.app/guides/ubuntu/) (**Note:** make sure to click "enable opengl and hardware acceleration")

 - If your VM hangs on a black screen when restarting at the end, go to the top right and click on the drive icon > eject and then click the backwards play button in the top left to restart the VM.
 It should hopefully work after this.